 SIM was developed by a former police sergeant, Paul Jennings, and the rollout and training is delivered by his private company, the High Intensity Network.
 Jennings was given an NHS Innovation Accelerator fellowship to get SIM up and running on the Isle of Wight in 2013.
-Since then, SIM has been widely adopted, and is currently used in 23 of 52 NHS Trusts.
+Since then, SIM has been widely adopted, and it’s currently used in 23 of 52 NHS Trusts.

 On April 21, 2021, a coalition of anonymous mental health service users and allies calling themselves StopSIM released a consensus statement calling on the NHS to halt the rollout of SIM and conduct an independent evaluation of SIM.
 They unearthed a massive amount of information, much of it from materials on the SIM website, and it’s all carefully referenced.